 POPULATION POLICY IN CHINA

-China abandons one-child policy – but now what?
-Sociologist Wang Feng weighs in
+China abandoned its one-child policy – but now what?
+Sociologist Wang Feng weighs

-After 35 years of limiting couples to one child, the world’s most populous country has upped the allowable number to two children per family.
+After 35 years of limiting couples to one child, the world’s most populous country, in 2016, upped the allowable number to two children per family.
 But UCI sociology professor Wang Feng, one of the leading demographic experts in the decades-long push to have the policy revoked, says the move is too little, too late to change the trajectory of the country’s aging population and the looming labor shortage of working age adults.

 “The one-child policy will go down in history as another textbook example of flawed science made use by over-zealous politicians,” says Wang Feng.
 “Such a costly and painful example only serves to highlight the crucial need for sound social science and democratic public policy making institutions.”